shacker/django-todo/README.md

 django-todo v2 makes use of features only available in Django 2.0.
 It will not work in previous versions. v2 is only tested against Python 3.x -- no guarantees if running it against older versions.

-# Installation
+## Installation

 django-todo is a Django app, not a project site.
 It needs a site to live in.
 You can either install it into an existing Django project site, or clone the django-todo [demo site (GTD)](https://github.com/shacker/gtd).

 If using your own site, be sure you have jQuery and Bootstrap wired up and working.

-django-todo pages that require it will insert additional CSS/JavaScript into page heads, so your project's base templates must include:
+django-todo views that require it will insert additional CSS/JavaScript into page heads, so your project's base templates must include:

 ```jinja
 {% block extrahead %}{% endblock extrahead %}